top of page

 Neighborhood 3

-Worcester is the second largest city in all of New England, but has never enjoyed much of a reputation as a destination location.
+Worcester is the second largest city in all of New England, but has never enjoyed a reputation as a destination location.
 That all began to change when the city announced that the Pawtucket Red Sox would be moving to the brand-new Polar Park, located just 2.5 miles from the Holy Cross campus.

 Fans 2